SkyLundy/plates-for-processwire/README.md

 - A global `$plates` object that references the module
 - The full ProcessWire API to all Plates template and layout files
-- Optional helper functions included via custom Extensions included with this module that can be added on the module config page if desired
+- Optional custom Extensions included with this module that can be managed via the module config page

-Plates for ProcessWire automatically creates the `Engine` object and specifies the `templates` directory for you.
-The following shows how the concepts outlined in the Plates documentation have been adapted for use in ProcessWire.
+Plates for ProcessWire automatically creates the `Engine` object and specifies `/site/templates` as the root directory for you.
+The following shows how the concepts outlined in the Plates documentation are adapted for use in ProcessWire.

 Where the Plates documentation references the variable `$templates`, use `$plates->templates` instead.